ivan-kleshnin/unredux/README.md

 where each comes with a tiny benefit and nobody ever talks of drawbacks.
 Redux fatigue is real!

-Learning this library, I always had a sense they tend to choose the simplest tactical solution (along with pathetic names) sacrificing the strategic goal of simplicity.
+Learning this library, I always had a sense they tend to choose the simplest tactical solution (along with a pathetic name) sacrificing the strategic goal of simplicity.
 The end result is a disaster, and the reason some people are starting to unbury MVC.

 When you need [tons of code](https://github.com/reactjs/redux/tree/master/examples/todomvc/src)